Mtman1987/spectrasync1/README.md

 At runtime the helper in `src/lib/runtime-config.ts` merges values from this file with any environment variables so your local development environment behaves like production even without Firebase credentials.
 The loader also looks for `runtime-config.json`, `config/runtime-config.json`, or `.runtime-config.json` if you prefer a different filename.

+When a local runtime config file is present, development builds automatically prefer those values and skip Firestore calls.
+To force Firestore usage set `FIREBASE_RUNTIME_PREFER_LOCAL=0`; to always prefer local values (even in production-like environments) set `FIREBASE_RUNTIME_PREFER_LOCAL=1`.
+You can also completely disable Firestore runtime reads by setting `FIREBASE_RUNTIME_DISABLED=1`.

 Security reminder: keep `BOT_SECRET_KEY` secret; do not commit it to source control.

 ---